-The Nikon D5100 has a Camera Elo of 1796.
+Is the Nikon D5100 a good camera?
+The D5100 has a Camera Elo of 1800.
 This rating puts the D5100 among the top 50 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the D5100 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |4 shutter flaps per second|

 |128 x 97 x 79 mm, 560 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card